 My ENS Story

-My name is James R. Skinner and I have had Empty Nose Syndrome (ENS) since 2011.
-This is my story.
+My name is James R. Skinner, and I have lived with Empty Nose Syndrome (ENS) since 2011.

 James R. Skinner